Criminology Diploma (A Level equivalent)

 This full time course is designed for 16-18 year olds who want to access further study in the area of criminal justice.
 If you are a mature learner and are interested in this subject, you may want to consider our Access to Social Science with Criminology course.

-The Diploma in Criminology is a two year course and will give you an in-depth knowledge and understanding of concepts linked to the criminal justice system.
-It is designed to be studied alongside other level 3 qualifications such as A-levels or BTEC Level 3.
-It is perfect if you want to pursue a career in the field of social and probation work, sociology, law and psychology.
+This two-year Diploma in Criminology will give you an in-depth knowledge and understanding of concepts linked to the criminal justice system.
+It is designed to be studied alongside other Level 3 qualifications such as A Levels or BTEC Level 3.
+It is perfect if you want to pursue a career in the field of social and probation work, sociology, law and/or psychology.

 You will be assessed through assignments, essays, reports, assessed practical work and two external exams.